The Best Ant Killer For Home and Garden

 Natural Ant Repellents

-However, most natural products are far safer than chemical powders.
+However, I’ve found that most natural products are far safer than chemical powders.

 Vinegar has an extremely strong odour that disrupts the ant’s natural scent mechanisms.